JeremiahCheatham/Gforth-SDL2-Bindings/README.md

         BYE
     ;

-## The SDL_Init function takes
+## Initializing SDL
 https://wiki.libsdl.org/SDL2/SDL_Init \
 https://wiki.libsdl.org/SDL2/SDL_GetError \
 The SDL_Init function takes in a FLAG and returns a 0 on success.
-If it returns anything else we will give and error message then get SDL_GetError c-string and convert it then prinnt it.
+If it returns anything else, we will give an error message, then get the SDL_GetError c-string, convert it, and then print it.
 Finally it will call the game-cleanup word to gracefully shut down.

     : initialize-sdl ( -- )
         \ initialize SDL2.
 0 is returned on success.